-If you qualify for Medicare then you MAY also be able to enroll in Medigap to get additional coverage.
-There has been a lot of confusion on this subject due to state and federal laws, so we have created this article to help break down U65 Medigap by state.
+There is a lot of confusion on this subject due to state and federal laws, so we have created this article to help break down U65 Medigap by state.
+These rules change regularly so please add to the comments if you learn about access for under 65 that isn’t outlined in this article.

 General Medigap Review

 Medigap is a set of standardized plans that supplement what Medicare doesn’t cover.
 They can pay for deductibles, copays, and co-insurance not covered by Medicare.
 Those who are Medicare eligible when they first turn 65 are guaranteed to be approved for Medigap regardless of their health and usually have many Medigap plans to choose from.
-This is not the case for those under 65.
+This is not the case for those under 65 in general.

 Under 65 Medigap Review